rhboot/shim/README.md

 standard EFI `LoadImage()` and `StartImage()` calls.
 If these fail (because Secure Boot is enabled and the binary is not signed with an appropriate key, for instance) it will then validate the binary against a built-in certificate.
-If this succeeds and if the binary or signing key are not blacklisted then shim will relocate and execute the binary.
+If this succeeds and if the binary or signing key are not forbidden then shim will relocate and execute the binary.

 shim will also install a protocol which permits the second-stage bootloader